 - 28,000lbs (Four 7,000lb Axles).

-When deciding on a trailer length you will need to decide on a axle capacity as well.
+When deciding on a trailer length you will need to decide on an axle capacity as well.
 Say you are interested in a 20ft trailer, If we used the formula above that would be 20 (for 20ft) multiplied by 500 (for 500lbs) equals 10,000 (for 10,000lbs) on the low end and 20 x 550 for 11,000 (11,000lbs) on the high end.
-With this in mind it is recommended to choose a trailer with a axle capacity of 12,000lbs or more.
-Usually when choosing a 20ft trailer, many people opted to buy more trailer than they need and exceed the maximum average weight and go with a 14,000lbs capacity trailer.
-If you choose a shorter trailer like a 18ft, you will be in most cases fine going with a 10,000lb capacity trailer.
+With this in mind, it is recommended to choose a trailer with an axle capacity of 12,000lbs or more.
+Usually, when choosing a 20ft trailer, many people opted to buy more trailer than they need and exceed the maximum average weight, and go with a 14,000lbs capacity trailer.
+If you choose a shorter trailer like an 18ft, you will be in most cases fine going with a 10,000lb capacity trailer.

-The width of tiny house trailers relate to the actual buildable deck.
+The width of tiny house trailers relates to the actual buildable deck.